improving-minnesota/angular-training/labs/lab-05-uirouter.md

 ###### Updating an employee
 - To update an employee, we can use the instance method, `$update` on our `$resource` object.
 - This method returns a promise that we need to set success and error handlers for:
-  - If the response is successful, update `$scope.timesheet` with the response object.
+  - If the response is successful, update `$scope.employee` with the response object.
   - If the response errors, log the error to the console (for now).